alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 'Created': natural 'date and time'
 ```

-This creates a number property, typically a "natural": meaning it can't be zero or negative, which won't make sense for a timestamp.
-We also give it the type of 'date and time'.
-Properties that are the same kind of number (a "date", or "kilograms", or "minutes") all have the same numerical type.
-This makes sure that when you're making calculations, you also end up with the correct numerical type for the result value.
+The property `Created` is a `natural` number property, which holds a value greater than zero.
+We also specified a numerical type: `date and time`.
+Properties that are the same kind of number (a 'date', 'kilograms', or 'minutes') all have the same numerical type.
+This ensures that when you're defining computations, you will end up with the correct numerical type for the resulting value.
 More on that later, right now you need to register that numerical type:

 ```js
 numerical-types